iVantage/angular-ivh-treeview/docs/templates-and-skins.md

 Custom node templates are most likely overkill for style tweaks.
-Making the look and feel of your tree match the rest of your application can often be accomplished with a bit of css and your own twisties.IVH Treeview ships with only minimal styling and you are encouraged to apply your own styles.
+Making the look and feel of your tree match the rest of your application can often be accomplished with a bit of css and your own twisties.
+IVH Treeview ships with only minimal styling and you are encouraged to apply your own styles.

 #### Tree Layout